RasaHQ/rasa/docs/user-guide/connectors/hangouts.rst

 Hangouts Chat Setup
 -------------------

-In order to connect your Rasa bot to Google Hangouts Chat, you first need to create a project in Google Developer Console that includes the Hangouts API.
-There you can specify your bot's endpoint and also obtain your project id, which determines the scope for the OAuth2 authorization.
-For more information see the official Google resources https://developers.google.com/hangouts/chat.

 This channel works similar to the standard Rasa REST channel.
 For each request from the channel, your bot will send one response.
 The response will be displayed to the user either as text or a so-called card (for more information, see the Cards section).

+In order to connect your Rasa bot to Google Hangouts Chat, you first need to create a project in Google Developer Console that includes the Hangouts API.
+There you can specify your bot's endpoint and also obtain your project id, which determines the scope for the OAuth2 authorization in case you want to use OAuth2.
+The Hangouts Chat API sends a Bearer token with every request, but it is up to the bot to actually verify the token, hence the channel also works without this.
+For more information see the official Google resources https://developers.google.com/hangouts/chat.

 The possibility to implement asynchronous communication between Hangouts Chat and bot exists, but due to the usually synchronous nature of Rasa bots, this functionality is not included in this channel.